Defining Network Data Loss Prevention (DLP)

 Malicious Insider Threats

-Sensitive information may be attempted to be stolen or leaked by resentful workers or those acting maliciously.
+Sensitive information may be stolen or leaked by resentful workers or those acting maliciously.
 Data Loss Prevention Monitoring staff behavior and identifying questionable efforts to transmit sensitive data are two ways that network DLP might be helpful.

 -